Ground calibration plan for the Athena/X-IFU microcalorimeter spectrometer: Calibration strategy

 \subsection{Energy Scale Calibration}

 The energy scale is the function relating the estimated pulse height of a detected event to the energy of the corresponding photon \cite{10.1117/1.JATIS.4.2.021406, 10.1117/1.JATIS.4.2.021407, 10076800, 10.1117/12.2312170}.
 It is approximated by a high (8+) order polynomial, and has to be fit using a set of reference points.
-In other words, constraining the energy scale requires observing a set of known X-ray lines covering the entire energy band of the instrument.
+In other words, constraining the energy scale requires observing a set of known X-ray lines \AM{(10+ for an order 8 polynomial)} covering the entire energy band of the instrument, \AM{ideally evenly spaced in energy}.
 One implication of this is that an ex-nihilo in-flight calibration of the energy scale is likely to be impossible.
 For this reason, the plan relies on extensive calibration of the energy scale on the ground across a large instrument setpoint parameter space for a reliable approximation in-flight.